 The environmental issue with NFTs isn’t the NFTs themselves, but the blockchain network they are transacted on.

 The PoW system functions using a network of miners or nodes, machines that solve complex mathematical problems.
 When a problem is solved, a new block of transactions is verified and added to a decentralized ledger.
 The ledger keeps track of all transactions that have occurred, showing which addresses bought and sold them and for what amount.
-On the Ethereum platform, miners receive fees known as “gas” as a reward for their work.
-Similar systems are used on other blockchains.

 Since Bitcoin mining and other types of crypto mining require tremendous amounts of energy to solve transactions, it becomes hard for anyone to hack the network.
 The proof of work mechanism thus creates a more secure digital environment, but one that’s costly for the actual environment.